- What is your most valuable asset?

 A customer database increases in value when everyone works together on populating it with data.

 I recently heard a great story from one of my customers, Sales Director Eiliv M. Liljevik at Making Waves.
 As a co-founder, he is passionate about growing their business.
 Making Waves started out with 14 employees, and now have more than 300 employees.
-This is a great development, and without a proper CRM solution it would have been difficult.
+This is a great development, and without a proper CRM software it would have been difficult.

 Since they started in 2001, he has demanded that all employees register every customer along the way.
 One of his key points is that any customer or contact should be registered in their central CRM database, with the email as the top field to remember, being the key to their customer and lead nurturing strategies.